MUCollective/multiverse/README.md

   - How multiverse results can be extracted and visualised: [visualising multiverse results](mucollective.github.io/multiverse/articles/)

-We also implement a series of other end-to-end multiverse implementations using this package to demonstrate how it might be used:
+We also implement a series of end-to-end multiverse implementations using this package to demonstrate how it might be used:

   - Steegen et al.’s
     \[<https://journals.sagepub.com/doi/pdf/10.1177/1745691616658637>\]